andrew/ultimate-awesome/README.md

 - [awesome-scapy](https://github.com/secdev/awesome-scapy) - Great packages that use Scapy.
 - [awesome-ip-search-engines](https://github.com/cipher387/awesome-ip-search-engines) - This repository contains tutorials and tools for working with IP search engines.
 Search engines that search all devices connected to the Internet and collect a lot of different information about them (open ports, protocols used for data transfer, Whois information etc)).
 - [awesome-pytorch](https://github.com/rickiepark/awesome-pytorch) - Awesome PyTorch.
-- [Awesome-LLM4Security](https://github.com/liu673/Awesome-LLM4Security) - This project aims to consolidate and share high-quality resources and tools across the cybersecurity domain.
 - [awesome-python-testing](https://github.com/cleder/awesome-python-testing) - Collection of awesome 😎️ Python resources for testing .
 - [awesome-ai-for-science](https://github.com/ai-boost/awesome-ai-for-science) - A curated list of awesome AI tools, libraries, papers, datasets, and frameworks that accelerate scientific discovery — from physics and chemistry to biology, materials, and beyond.
 - [awesome-golem](https://github.com/golemfactory/awesome-golem) - A community-curated list of awesome projects and resources related to the Golem peer-to-peer computational resources marketplace.